HIGH PRAIRIE OUTFITTERS 2017 SASKATCHEWAN WATERFOWL AND UPLAND BIRD HUNTS

 Saskatchewan Waterfowl Hunts -

-For the 2014 Saskatchewan waterfowl hunting season, we are now taking reservations for a few prime remaining dates.
-Our Saskatchewan waterfowl hunts run from early September, through December 15 each fall.
-In the region, that we guide our Saskatchewan waterfowl hunts, we usually peak out at around 2 millions snow geese along with large conentrations of Canada geese and mallards!
+For the 2017 Saskatchewan waterfowl hunting season, we are now taking reservations for a few prime remaining dates.
+Our Saskatchewan waterfowl hunts run from early September, through mid November each fall.
+In the region, that we guide our Saskatchewan waterfowl hunts, we usually peak out at around 2 millions snow geese along with large concentrations of Canada geese and Mallards!
 This ensures our hunters a HIGH QUALITY waterfowl hunting experience on any given day.
 We also scout new fields daily to make sure our clients have a fresh field full of waterfowl from the previous day.
 On a typical morning’s Saskatchewan goose hunt, the flight should last for about 2 ½ hour or more and again there is a strong potential for each hunter to harvest a full limit of geese and ducks daily.
 We also offer incredible Saskatchewan duck hunting as well.
-Wheather you desire big flocks of mallards over a harvested grain field or a variety of species of puddle ducks over a prairie pothole setting, our guided duck hunts are first class.
+Whether you desire big flocks of mallards over a harvested grain field or a variety of species of puddle ducks over a prairie pothole setting, our guided duck hunts are first class.
 With the extensive waterfowl hunting experience, diligent scouting and the use of the highest quality decoys and equipment on the market, we ensure "In Your Face" Saskatchewan Waterfowl Hunting Action!
 Click here to read more about our World Class Saskatchewan Waterfowl Hunts...

 Saskatchewan Upland Bird Hunts –